nitinkc/nitinkc.github.io/_posts/Java/2022-08-06-functional-programming.md

   }
 ```

+### 4.Standalone Lambda using Type Casting.≥

-- Fouth, the one that is significantly less common but completely legitimate, is to use a cast to specify what type of
+- Fourth, the one that is significantly less common but completely legitimate, is to use a cast to specify what type of
   lambda we're trying to build.

-## Standalone Lamdba using Type Casting.≥

-So, prior to the advent of lambda expressions in Java 8, there were two kinds of places that you could use a cast.
+Prior to the advent of lambda expressions in Java 8, there were two kinds of places that you could use a cast.

 - You could use a cast on a primitive value which would cause the bit pattern representation to change, perhaps from a
   32 bit integer into a 16 bit integer.